Web Services

 In this example, the web service accepts one query parameter named "tags" that will search Flickr for photos having the matching tags:

-When the Execute Assembly link at the top right of the editor is clicked for web services, an option will appear to run the web service in a new browser tab.
-This can be used to obtain the URL for invoking the web service.
+When the Execute Assembly link at the top right of the editor is clicked for web services, an option appears to run the web service in a new browser tab.
+This can obtain the URL for invoking the web service.

 The above example Flickr web service can accept a "tags" query parameter, so let's add that to the URL to filter the results:

 When an assembly containing a Web Service Output module is saved, a system-wide unique web service name must be entered.
-This unique name can be used to invoke the web service instead of using the assembly_uuid query parameter:
+This unique name can invoke the web service instead of using the assembly_uuid query parameter:

 Web services are easily consumed within other assemblies in APIANT by dragging web services out of the catalog: